goakshit/gandalf/README.md

 6. `client`: Pushes the vehicle information to Kafka.
 To exec: **go run ./cmd/client**

 #### Swagger Docs
-To generate swagger json: Need to have the swagger CLI `swagger generate spec -o ./swagger.json --scan-models`
+To generate swagger json:
+Need to have the swagger CLI then `swagger generate spec -o ./swagger.json --scan-models` or exec `make`

 #### Tests
 Mocks are added for persistence(DB layer).
 Tests are added for billing service.
-`go test ./internal/pkg/billing`
+To exec: `go test ./internal/pkg/billing`